 With the weather starting to change and Autumn drawing in, it’s a good idea to remind ourselves of the potential hazards to keep an eye out for, some quite serious, in order to keep our pugs safe.

 - Not only do piles of leaves hide what’s beneath them, they can develop bacteria and mould.
 If your dog ingests these it can lead to gastrointestinal upset.

 - Likewise, mouldy discarded foods can contain lots of different toxins, in particular on dairy products, bread or nuts, which can cause dogs to quickly develop muscle tremors or seizures.

 - Fermenting fruit, produces a natural alcoholic compound, which is toxic.
 If your dog eats such fruit, they are likely to suffer from sickness and diarrhoea, and also, may run the risk of having a toxic reaction to the natural alcohol produced by the fruit as part of its fermentation process.

 - Fruit stones, cherries, damsons, plumbs or similar if chewed produce cyanide, if swallowed whole, can cause choking or obstruction.

-For example, acorns or horsechestnuts (conkers) can lead to sickness and diarrhoea, and if ingested in large quantities are toxic.
-They’re also a choke hazard or can potentially become lodged in the gut causing a blockage, so make sure that your dog doesn’t eat them!
+- Acorns or horsechestnuts (conkers) can lead to sickness and diarrhoea, and if ingested in large quantities are toxic.
+They are also a choke hazard or can potentially become lodged in the gut causing a blockage, so make sure that your dog doesn’t eat any!

-Be aware and if you suspect your dog has been affected in any way contact your vet as soon as possible.
+So please be extra vigilant, and if you suspect your dog has been affected in any way.
+Contact your vet as soon as possible to discuss symptoms.